Blaze1404/Blaze1404/README.md

-- Hi, I’m @Blaze1404, 30 years old, living in germany
+- Hi, I’m @Blaze1404, 31 years old, living in germany
 - I’m interested in darts, soccer, technology, programming and audio books.
 - I’m currently programming Android apps with Android Studio
 - I’m working on:
--  - a utilities app for darts players
    - a utilities app for skat players
 - How to contact me: blaupunktca@gmail.com